swiftingio/swiftingio.github.io/_posts/2023-01-06-Algorithms-Graphs-BFS-DFS.md

 2. Alternate way for finding cycle with DFS is the the usage of two arrays:

-- isVisited: [Bool]
+- `var isVisited: [Bool]`
-- inStack: [Bool] // track the items on which we go deep and then if we visited all branch then we need to clear it or it says taht we found a cycle
+- `var inStack: [Bool]` - used to track the items on which we go deep and then if we visited all branches then we need to clear it or it say that we found a cycle

 ```swift
 var visited: Set<Node> = []